twobulls/easy-genomics/README.md

    Please ensure each of the settings are enclosed with quotes `'...'` to enforce explicit string values.

+   - NOTE:

-   - NOTE: The quotation for the `aws-account-id` setting is mandatory if the AWS Account ID starts with `00...`.
+     - The quotation for the `aws-account-id` setting is mandatory if the AWS Account ID starts with `00...`.

-   For convenience, the `easy-genomics.yaml` configuration file can support multiple configurations, but each will require a Unique Identifier for the collection of configuration settings.
-The example below illustrates the `dev` and `prod` configuration settings.
+     - The `easy-genomics.yaml` configuration validation logic has been updated to only support one configuration collection in order to simplify the build and deployment workflow.
+As a result, if there are multiple configuration collections you will need to remove or comment the remaining configuration collections.

    ```
    e.g.

    easy-genomics:
       configurations:
-         - demo: # Unique identifier for the following collection of configuration settings (e.g. dev, uat, demo, prod)
+         - demo: # Unique 'env-name' identifier for the following collection of configuration settings (e.g. dev, uat, demo, prod)
             # Shared settings common to Back-End and Front-End sub-packages
             aws-account-id: '123456789' # e.g. '123456789'
             aws-region: 'us-east-1' # e.g. 'us-east-1'
             env-type: 'dev' # e.g. 'dev' | 'pre-prod' | 'prod'; only 'dev' env-type can have AWS CloudFormation resources destroyed
             app-domain-name: 'demo.easy-genomics.mycompany.com' # e.g. demo.easy-genomics.myinstitution.org
+            # The following Front-End Infrastructure settings will need to be pre-configured in AWS and defined when 'env-type' is 'pre-prod' or 'prod'.
             aws-hosted-zone-id: # Not required when env-type: 'dev', but must exist for the same app-domain-name if configured
+            aws-certificate-arn: # Not required when env-type: 'dev', but must exist for the same app-domain-name if configured

             # Back-End specific settings
             back-end:
                test-user-email: 'demouser@easygenomics.com'
                test-user-password: # Demo User Password - must be minimum 8 chars long and contain: 1 number, 1 special char, 1 uppercase letter, 1 lowercase letter
                seqera-api-base-url: # Optional: Update for self-hosted Seqera API Base URL; if unspecified this defaults to 'https://api.cloud.seqera.io'

-            # Front-End specific settings
-               front-end:
-                  # The following Front-End Web UI / Nuxt Config settings will need to be sourced from the Back-End deployment.
-                  aws-api-gateway-url:
-                  aws-cognito-user-pool-id:
-                  aws-cognito-user-pool-client-id:

-                  # The following Front-End Infrastructure settings will need to be pre-configured in AWS and defined when 'env-type' is 'pre-prod' or 'prod'.
-                  aws-certificate-arn: # Not required when env-type: 'dev'

-         - prod:
-            ...
    ```

    - Please consult the